 - have Direct Loans that are not in default, and

 - work full-time for a qualifying employer during the payment suspension,

 you can earn credit toward PSLF and TEPSLF as if you continued to make regular monthly payments.
 You can think of them as $0 payments.
-The only thing you need to do is submit the Public Service Loan Forgiveness (PSLF) & Temporary Expanded PSLF (TEPSLF) Certification & Application (PSLF form) to receive qualifying payment credit.
+The only thing you need to do is submit the PSLF and TEPSLF Certification and Application (PSLF form) to get qualifying payment credit.

 Applying for PSLF and TEPSLF

-If you reach 120 qualifying payments during the payment suspension period, you can still apply for and receive forgiveness at this time.
-However, you must be working for a qualifying employer at the time you submit the PSLF application and at the time the remaining balance on your loan is forgiven.
-If you are eligible for forgiveness, the amount forgiven will be the principal and interest that was due after you made your 120th qualifying payment.
+You can still apply for and get forgiveness if you reach your 120 qualifying payments during the payment pause.
+If you’re eligible for forgiveness, the amount forgiven will be the principal and interest that was due after you made your 120th qualifying payment.
 Learn about eligibility requirements for PSLF and TEPSLF.

 Reduced Work Hours Could Impact Your Eligibility

-You must continue to work full-time (either 30 hours or what your employer considers to be full-time, whichever is greater) for a qualifying employer to have the suspended payments count toward PSLF.
+You must continue to work full-time for a qualifying employer to have the suspended payments count toward PSLF.
+Full-time means either 30 hours a week or what your employer considers to be full-time, whichever is greater.
 You can meet the full-time requirement by being employed part-time for multiple employers, but they must all be qualifying employers.